 And I mean this for most cookies I know.
-For this specific Orange and Pistachio Shortbread Cookies, I like to bake them until the middle is a light blonde color and the outsides are almost beginning to get golden.
+I baked these Orange and Pistachio Shortbread Cookies until the middle was a light blonde color and the outsides were almost beginning to get golden.

 - 1 1/2 teaspoon vanilla extract